kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week05/Week05.md

 Sum using Guided Scheduling: 500000000500000000
 Time taken with Guided Scheduling: 0.084000 seconds
 ```
+### Explanation

+The C code above demonstrates the usage of different OpenMP scheduling techniques for parallelizing a summation task.
+The goal is to calculate the sum of integers from 1 to N in parallel.

+## Code Overview

+1. **Static Scheduling:**
+   - Static scheduling divides the loop into fixed-sized chunks assigned to threads at compile time.
+   - `#pragma omp parallel for schedule(static)` parallelizes the loop with static scheduling.
+   - Static scheduling is effective when iterations have uniform execution times.

+2. **Dynamic Scheduling:**
+   - Dynamic scheduling divides the loop into chunks assigned dynamically at runtime.
+   - `#pragma omp parallel for schedule(dynamic)` enables dynamic scheduling.
+   - This is suitable when iteration times vary, allowing load balancing among threads.

+3. **Guided Scheduling:**
+   - Guided scheduling is similar to dynamic scheduling but with decreasing chunk sizes over time.
+   - `#pragma omp parallel for schedule(guided)` specifies guided scheduling.
+   - It adapts to varying workloads and can enhance load balancing.

 ## Q5) Write a parallel program using OpenMP to generate the histogram of the given array A.
 `Hint: To generate histogram, we simply divide the range of the data up into equal sized sub intervals, or bins and determine the number of measurements (frequency) in each